When I first got started on my path to natural healing I was introduced to the Art of Visual Diagnosis by Macrobiotic pioneer, Michio Kushi.

 No two bodies are exactly alike, not even twins.
 It’s imperative to approach each person as if exploring new a new terrain and make a note of everything you discover.

 I find this knowledge simply fascinating, and it’s what I teach my students.

-If learning more about Natural Healing and the art of Visual Diagnosis is something that interests you, opt-in here to receive my Visual Diagnosis facial road map for amazing insight on where you can “see” disease on the face before it manifests in the body.
+If learning more about Natural Healing and the art of Visual Diagnosis is something that interests you, opt-in HERE to gain more insight on how you can use this information in your health coaching or wellness practice.